1wheel/roadtolarissa/source/_posts/2018-01-20-aaronson-oracle.md

 ## How does it work?

-The looks at ngrams, sequences of four character
+ngrams, sequences of four characters tktk tk.
+It looks at all the times you entered your last four key strokes <span class='keypress'></span> and compares the number of times the next character was a ← and a →.
+The computer guesses which ever happened

+The tree below shows tk tk

 <div class='tree'></div>